nicolaschotard/Clusters/README.md

 **Next parts will come soon**

-Exctract background galaxies from the whole sample (remove the red sequence)
+Exctract background galaxies from the whole sample: remove the cluster galaxies (red sequence) and other foreground galaxies using the photometric redshifts.

 ```
 clusters_getbackground config.yaml input.pkl output.pkl